no1stringbean/lfabr/src/content/posts/for-those-stuck-in-traffic.md

 ---
-title: A Liturgy for Those Stuck in Traffic
+title: For Those Stuck in Traffic
 description: "How can I turn an inconvenience into a positive experience?"
 date: 2023-08-15
 image: ""